Where to Eat in Chinatown NY: 10 best restaurants

 Chinatown, New York | ©0soulis0

-There is no other place like Chinatown to enjoy eating in New York, especially if you like Asian food.
-On every street there is a restaurant where you can get a glimpse of oriental culture and taste the best of the most authentic Chinese cuisine.
+There's no place like Chinatown for dining in New York, especially if you love Asian food.
+On every street, there’s a restaurant where you can get a taste of Eastern culture and savor the best of authentic Chinese cuisine.

-I leave you with a list of the 10 best restaurants for you to consider after the tour of Chinatown so you can eat like an emperor and the best: at very affordable prices!
+Here’s a list of the 10 best restaurants to keep in mind after your Chinatown tour so you can eat like an emperor—and best of all, at very affordable prices!
 Are you in?

-1. The homemade noodles from Xi's an Famous Food
+1. The homemade noodles at Xi’s Famous Foods

 Dishes at Xi’an Famous Foods| ©Robyn Lee